Journey through the history of equestrian sport in Aachen

 The museum can be visited for free regularly on Wednesdays and on Fridays (noon to 5 p.m.).
 Barrier-free access.

 We also offer guided tours for blind and visually impaired men and women.
-For further information please write an email to email@example.com.
+Guided tours only on work days.
+For further information please write an email to firstname.lastname@example.org.

 Location / Contact: